Guide to Lighting for Home Automation

-This is focused light for specific task areas, such as a lamp on the nightstand for when you’re reading or a desk lamp for work.
-Click here to be one of the first to see the improvements made on window mounted desks, like you see here in the background.
+This is a more focused light for specific areas, such as a lamp on the nightstand for when you’re reading or a desk lamp for work.
 This light tends to be a bit brighter than ambient lighting, and it works best with its own dedicated controls rather than as part of an overall scheme.

 Accent lighting highlights specific features in the space, such as artwork or interesting patterns on the walls.

 Some light fixtures are purely decorative.
 Their function is less that of illuminating the space and more on standing out as interesting features themselves.
-Chandeliers or fanciful lanterns may fall under this category.
+Chandeliers or fanciful lanterns tend to fall under this category.

 Get The Perfect Lighting For Your Home Automation System

-By including the right placement of the above types of lighting, you can create a lighting scene that illuminates the space and makes it functional without creating glare or leaving odd areas obscured.
+With the right placements of the above types of lighting, you can illuminate all spaces of your home and make them functional without creating glare or leaving areas obscured.

 Lighting is integral to setting the right mood for a space, and combined with other elements in your home’s interior design it can create an attractive aesthetic.
 Home design expertise is a must when it comes to achieving the right effect for your automated lighting scheme, and you learn more about LIvewire’s lighting services here or call us at (804) 793-8919.